backdrop-ops/contrib/README.md

 Requirements to join:

-- You must agree to the Backdrop Contributed Project Agreement, below.
+- You must agree to the Backdrop Contributed Project Agreement, below. (@TODO add more details based on https://github.com/backdrop-ops/contrib/issues/285)
 - You must submit your first Backdrop project for a quick spot-check / review.
 - If you are not submitting code for review at the time of application (for the purposes of managing issues) you must have at least one recommendation from a